lcp0578/facet-cli/README.md

 Note that the grouping column was not selected but was still returned as if `TIME_BUCKET(__time, PT1H, 'Etc/UTC') as 'split'` was one of the select clauses.

-Finally let's do something advanced.
-Let's examine the top 5 hashtags by time.
-Facet SQL allows us to nest queries as aggregates like so:
+Here is an advanced example that gets the top 5 hashtags by time. fSQL allows us to nest queries as aggregates like so:

 ```